theSoenke/news-crawler/README.md

 ## Install
 1. Make sure [go](https://golang.org) is installed
-2. Run `go get github.com/thesoenke/news-crawler`
+2. `go get github.com/thesoenke/news-crawler`
 3. `$GOPATH/bin` should be in your PATH or run directly `$GOPATH/bin/news-crawler`

 ## Run
-Download feeds from a list
+Download articles from a list of feeds

     news-crawler feeds data/feeds_de.txt